 - 3 tbsp. dried garlic granules

 Heat a griddle or frying pan over medium heat.
 Add the chana and urad daals and roast on very low heat till they start to turn a light brown in color.
 When this happens, you can remove them onto a plate and allow them to cool completely for later use.

 In the same pan, dry roast the cumin seeds and dry red chilies in the same way, till they turn darker and slightly aromatic.
 When this happens, remove them also fro the pan and put into the plate with the chana and urad daals and allow to cool completely for later use.

 Now, use a coffee grinder or food processor to grind the above-roasted ingredients plus the garlic granules and sugar into a coarse, grainy powder (not chunky and not flour-like either - somewhere in-between).

 Remove into a suitable serving bowl and add salt to taste and stir well to mix.

-- I have one coffee grinder set aside just for grinding my different spice powder mixes.
-Using a small coffee grinder means I can make up small portions of spice mixes easily and quickly.
-This means I can mostly use freshly made spices which are more potent and taste better.
-I make sure to keep coffee grinder clean and as dry as possible since any moisture would damage the spice powders and make them less potent.
+- We have one coffee grinder set aside just for grinding my different spice powder mixes.
+Using a small coffee grinder means we can make up small portions of spice mixes easily and quickly.
+This means we can mostly use freshly made spices which are more potent and taste better.
+We make sure to keep coffee grinder clean and as dry as possible since any moisture would damage the spice powders and make them less potent.
 Not riding coffee and spices in the same grinder also ensures that my coffee does not smell and taste like spices!